 Directors and executives receive the statutory superannuation guarantee contribution currently required by the government.
-They do not receive any other retirement benefits.
+They do not receive any other retirement benefits and retire by rotation.
 Some individuals have chosen some level of salary sacrifice to increase superannuation contributions.

 Shares given to directors and executives are valued as the difference between market price and the amount paid by the recipient.
 Options are valued using the Black-Scholes methodology.